whuwuteng/PSMNet-FusionX3/README.md

 | :--------: | :----------: |
 | DublinCity | Toulouse2020 |

-We will also publish the dataset for public use, because the
+We will also publish the dataset for public use, because the original dataset is too large, at present, we will only publish the used training and testing dataset in the paper.

 ## Method